ajavamind/Extract-WAV-Data/README.md

 A program may be preceded by multiple 0 bits for synchronization, until the first start bit.

 ## RCA Coin Arcade Games and FRED Tape Encoding
-The COSMAC FRED 2/Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.
+The RCA COSMAC FRED 2/Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.
 This tape format uses even data parity.

-## COSMAC VIP Tape Encoding
+## RCA COSMAC VIP Tape Encoding
-The COSMAC VIP program data tapes use one cycle of 2000 HZ to represent a 0 bit, and one cycle of 800 HZ to represent a 1 bit.
+The RCA COSMAC VIP program data tapes use one cycle of 2000 HZ to represent a 0 bit, and one cycle of 800 HZ to represent a 1 bit.
 This tape format uses odd data parity.